Urinary retention: Electrical stimulation

+Extracorporeal magnetic stimulation

+Extracorporeal magnetic stimulation is a non-invasive method that involves the patient sitting on a device that induces consistent pelvic floor muscles contraction and relaxation at a set frequency and interval by repeated magnetic stimulation of motor nerves.

 Catheter

 Acute urinary retention is treated by placement of a urinary catheter (small thin flexible tube) into the bladder.
 This can be either an intermittent catheter or a Foley catheter that is placed with a small inflatable bulb that holds the catheter in place.

 Intermittent catheterization can be done by a health care professional or by the person themselves (clean intermittent self catheterization).
 Intermittent catheterization performed at the hospital is a sterile technique.
 Patients can be taught to use a self catheterization technique in one simple demonstration, and that reduces the rate of infection from long-term Foley catheters.
 Self catheterization requires doing the procedure periodically during the day, the frequency depending on fluid intake and bladder capacity.
 If fluid intake/outflow is around 1.5 litres per day, this would typically be performed roughly three times per day, i.e. roughly every six to eight hours during the day, more frequently when fluid intake is higher and/or bladder capacity lower.

 For acute urinary retention, treatment requires urgent placement of a urinary catheter.
 A permanent urinary catheter may cause discomfort and pain that can last several days.

 Older people with ongoing problems may require continued intermittent self catheterization (CISC).
 CISC has a lower infection risk compared to catheterization techniques that stay within the body.

 Challenges with CISC include compliance issues as some people may not be able to place the catheter themselves.